shivahanifi/attentive-object-detection/src/demo_aod_explained.md

       print(thresh_hm.shape) #(64,64)
       print(thresh_hm.dtype) #float32
     ```
     To convert an image of dtype float32 to the CV_8UC1 format in OpenCV, you need to first scale the pixel values to the range [0, 255], and then convert the data type to uint8 using the astype() method.
 Considering this I will discard the 0-1 values for the heatmap, and use the 0-255 from now on.
+The error was solved using `raw_hm_sq_255` for thresholding and the `thresh_hm.astype(np.uint8)` as the source image.
+4. `Unexpected error!!! too many values to unpack (expected 2)`